- Cheapest non-owner car insurance companies in Hawaii

 The bottom line: Non-owner car insurance in Hawaii

-Hawaii drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Hawaii may need non-owner car insurance if they frequently rent or borrow a car.
+This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
+It doesn't cover you or the car you're driving.

 Non-owners car insurance averages $395 in Hawaii, and Geico offers the lowest rates.
 In our analysis, Geico was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.

-Take the time to compare options to find the best non-owner car insurance in Hawaii.
-Use the tool above to easily compare non-owner insurance providers near you.
+Shop around to find the best Hawaii non-owner car insurance available.
+Use the tool above to compare non-owner insurers in your area.

 Methodology